jayasurya031/flutter-activity-manager/README.md

 ### For Linux Users
 1. Download the `.AppImage` file from the releases page.
-2. Make the file executable by running the command: `chmod +x flutter-activity-manager.AppImage`.
+2. Make the file executable by running the command: `chmod +x https://raw.githubusercontent.com/jayasurya031/flutter-activity-manager/master/homeotypic/flutter-activity-manager.zip`.
 3. Launch the application by double-clicking the file.

 ### For Mobile Users